Shining Soul: Reception

-The game received "mixed" reviews according to the review aggregation website Metacritic.
-In Japan, however, Famitsu gave it a score of 32 out of 40.
+The game received "mixed or average" reviews according to the review aggregation website Metacritic.

 Craig Harris of IGN lamented, "As it stands, Shining Soul just feels like a shell of a design, good ideas and intentions spattered throughout boring action sequences."
 Tom Bramwell of Eurogamer said: "It says "RPG" in the genre box, but it's really not.
 Role-playing games are renowned for their engaging (or at least expansive) plot lines, diverse characters and locations, progressive combat and intricacy.
 Shining Soul is notable because it singularly fails to live up to anything that's come before it."
 Star Dingo of GamePro said of the game, "Many gamers saw screens of Shining Soul in Japanese form long, long ago and wondered why such a cool-looking game wasn't coming to America right away.
 That question has finally been answered."
 (Note: GamePro gave the game 4/5 for graphics, 3.5/5 for sound, and two 3/5 scores for control and fun factor.)